Spain grants right of dual nationality to Sephardic Jews

 "We're very pleased to hear the Spanish government has facilitated the process of allowing Sephardic Jews to seek Spanish nationality without giving up their citizenship," Lynne Winters, director of the American Sephardi Federation in New York told Reuters by telephone.

-Spanish law does not normally allow dual citizenship except for people from neighboring Andorra or Portugal or former colonies such as the Philippines, Equatorial Guinea or Latin American countries.
+Spanish law does not normally allow dual citizenship except for people from neighbouring Andorra or Portugal or former colonies such as the Philippines, Equatorial Guinea or Latin American countries.

 Prospective applicants must prove their Sephardic background through their surnames, language or ancestry and get a certificate from the federation of Jewish communities in Spain.